nipsalvin/nipsalvin/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working with Python, HTML, Java, PostgreSQL, Odoo & Ubuntu
+- 🔭 I’m currently working with Python, HTML, Java, PostgreSQL & Odoo in Ubuntu & Windows
-- 📫 How to reach me: Email devsupport@owncloud.co.ke